-Cinco de Mayo is here, which means it’s time to keep an eye out for your nearest Mariachi band and celebrate the day that the citizens of Mexico gained their independence (Read through if you’re shaking your head!).
+Cinco de Mayo is nearly here, which means it’s time to keep an eye out for your nearest Mariachi band and celebrate the day that the citizens of Mexico gained their independence (Read through if you’re shaking your head!).

 When we think of independence, we think of the freedom to do things in the ways we want.
 Among smartphone and SMS/text messaging users, 64 percent prefer texting over voice customer service.[i]